bricksdont/WMT19RefDA/README.md

 # WMT19SrcDA

-Code and issue tracker for WMT19 source-based DA campaigns
+Instructions and issue tracker for WMT19 reference-based DA campaigns

 ## TL;DR

-- WMT19 will feature source-based direct assessment (DA)
+- WMT19 will feature reference-based direct assessment (DA), carried out by research teams
-- Evaluation will be based on document-level annotation
+- This evaluation will be based on segment-level annotation
-- Source-based DA will focus on non-English target languages
-- Please use the [Github issue tracker](https://github.com/cfedermann/WMT19SrcDA/issues) to report any problems
+- Please use the [Github issue tracker](https://github.com/bricksdont/WMT19RefDA/issues) to report any problems

 ## Timeline

-- 5/09: eval plan online on Github
-- 5/15--5/16: research teams request accounts
+- 5/10--5/15: research teams request accounts
+- 5/15: instructions online on Github
-- 5/17: annotation starts
+- 5/15: notification sent out to teams, annotation starts
 - 5/27: annotation ends

 ## Campaign overview

 ### How will the annotation work?

-Annotations will be collected in Appraise, implementing document-level, source-based direct assessment.
-For every language pair, there will be a pre-generated amount of annotations tasks (``HITs'').
+Annotations will be collected in Turkle, implementing segment-level, reference-based direct assessment.
+For every language pair, there will be a pre-generated amount of annotations tasks ("HITs").
 We also generate anonymised accounts which are pre-assigned to exactly two annotation tasks.
 Based on previous WMT evaluation campaigns, the average annotation time for two tasks is one hour.
 So, every annotation account maps to one hour of work.